susiegriggo/ProtvecBacterialProteins/README.md

 ## Citing this work
 Please cite this work if you use it!
-#TODO add citation - do I need a zendodo link or something
+The preprint is available in bioRxiv #TODO

 ## References